Bird Feeder Science Activities

 Getting kids involved in citizen science is a wonderful way to show them that science is real and is accessible to us all!
 Perhaps you’ll inspire a future STEM career!

-Collect and Analyze Data on Bird Activity
+9. Collect and Analyze Data on Bird Activity

-Observe Feeding Techniques and Behavior
+10. Observe Feeding Techniques and Behavior

-You might notice that the different species of bird also have their own techniques for eating their food.
-Some feed on the ground, some visit the feeder.
+You might notice that the different species of birds also have their own techniques for eating their food.
+Some feed on the ground.
+Some visit the feeder.
 Some are flexible and do both.
 Some birds take a seed away and wedge it into some tree bark before cracking it open.
 Others hold it down with one foot and then crack the shell.